cashwalk/nestjs-typed-config/README.md

-# nestjs-typed-config-module (ENG)
+# nestjs-typed-config (ENG)

 [KOR](./README.ko.md)

-`nestjs-typed-config-module` is type-safe nestjs config module & service.
+`nestjs-typed-config` is type-safe nestjs config module & service.
 You can use ConfigService with type-safety, without additional type-casting.

 What you need to do is just define your joi schema with typing, and pass it through module and service.